ljeanette15/cs375-p4-a-team/README.md

 # Project 4: Stop and Wait Protocol
 ### By Giorgi Alavidze, Liam Jeanette, and Evan Lang

+## Usage:

+To run a sender/receiver pair on red1 and red2:

+Run the sender program on red1:

+./stop_and_wait red2.denison.edu sender

+Run the receiver program on red2:

+./stop_and_wait red1.denison.edu

+The sender on red1 will then be able to type messages into the terminal to send to red2.

+## Introduction

 In this project, we implemented a send and receive function for both users in a communication, which is then able to be used in order to call a stop and wait protocol for sending data over a series of messages.
 Our project was created using C++.

 ## Sending Data